-The Decommissioning Plan shall provide information identifying all surety and financial securities established for decommissioning and site restoration of the project in accordance with the requirements of Minn.
+The Permittee shall submit a decommissioning plan to the Commission at least fourteen 14 days prior to the pre-operation meeting, and provide updates to the plan every five years thereafter.
+The plan shall provide information identifying all surety and financial securities established for decommissioning and site restoration of the project in accordance with the requirements of Minn.
 R. 7854.0500, subp.
-13. The decommissioning plan shall provide an itemized breakdown of the costs of decommissioning all project components, which shall include labor and equipment.
+13. The decommissioning plan shall provide an itemized breakdown of costs of decommissioning all project components, which shall include labor and equipment.
 The plan shall identify cost estimates for the removal of turbines, turbine foundations, underground collection cables, access roads, crane pads, substations, and other project components.
 The plan may also include anticipated costs for the replacement of turbines or repowering the project by upgrading equipment.

 The Permittee shall also submit the decommissioning plan to the local unit of government having direct zoning authority over the area in which the project is located.
-The Permittee shall ensure that it carries out its obligations to provide for the resources necessary to fulfill its the appropriate time.
-The Commission requirements to properly decommission the project at the appropriate time.
+The Permittee shall ensure that it carries out its obligations to provide for the resources necessary to fulfill its requirements to properly decommission the project at the appropriate time.
 The Commission may at any time request the Permittee to file a report with the Commission describing how the Permittee is fulfilling this obligation.